andrew/ultimate-awesome/README.md

 - [awesome-quantum-machine-learning](https://github.com/krishnakumarsekar/awesome-quantum-machine-learning) - Here you can get all the Quantum Machine learning Basics, Algorithms ,Study Materials ,Projects and the descriptions of the projects around the web.
 - [awesome-bilibili-extra](https://github.com/HCLonely/awesome-bilibili-extra) - 收集一些让我们在使用B站时更加方便的浏览器扩展/脚本/程序【月底更新】.
 - [awesome-deeplearning-resources](https://github.com/endymecy/awesome-deeplearning-resources) - Deep Learning and deep reinforcement learning research papers and some codes.
-- [awesome-kan](https://github.com/mintisan/awesome-kan) - A comprehensive collection of KAN(Kolmogorov-Arnold Network)-related resources, including libraries, projects, tutorials, papers, and more, for researchers and developers in the Kolmogorov-Arnold Network field.
 - [awesome-learn-gamedev](https://github.com/notpresident35/awesome-learn-gamedev) - A curated collection of game development learning resources.
 - [awesome-ecs](https://github.com/nathanpeck/awesome-ecs) - A curated list of awesome ECS guides, development tools, and resources.
 - [awesome-certificates](https://github.com/PanXProject/awesome-certificates) - Curated list of 20,000+ hours and 200+ free courses with certificates in IT, CS, Design and Business.